Get Smarter Using iCloud Storage

 iCloud Shared Albums store photos at somewhat reduced resolution but it’s still so good that you’ll barely notice the difference (Find out more here.)
 In any case, you have already backed them up at full resolution in Step 1.

-So let’s do it:
+So here’s how to do it:

 1. Turn On Shared Albums